 The Population Information System (LAKORA) is the module that provides administrative, socio-demographic, and economic data.
-LAKORA is the source of the exclusive and permanent pseudonymized identifier associated with each individual.
-This identifier is shared between the different sources of information that supply BARDENA, allowing data linkage across the multiple databases, and ensuring the traceability of the individuals through the Navarre health service.
+LAKORA is the source of the personal identifier.

 The module of primary care information (ATENEA), implemented in 2003, includes the electronic medical records of primary care, reaching a 95% coverage of the population in 2008.
 ATENEA includes information on both pediatric and adult primary care, as well as any related social assistance and nursing care.
 Diagnoses are coded in ATENEA vía the 2nd Edition of the International Classification of Primary Care (ICPC-2) 3.